karthik-muth/https-karthik-muth.github.io-/elections/reflection.md

 <br><br>

 ##### What's my connection?
 I'm an **immigrant** and I'm passionate about **journalism**.
-I happen to do my Master's major project this summer.
+I happen to do the major project for my Master's in Data journalism this summer.
 It made all the sense to understand the big changes that Sweden is going through and report on it.

-**Integration was one of the main and most discussed political issues**.
+**Integration** was one of the main and most discussed **political issues**.
 The political discourse and debates from the majority of the big parties arguably focused on the failed integration policies.
 Crime, another political issue, was grouped with the issue of integration.

 From an immigrant perspective(not by choice), I reported on crime, integration, polarisation and gender inequality in a **series of analyses**.